 On the other hand in a less-competitive setting, you will have more opportunities to shine and showcase your accomplishments.
-And in a smaller campus, knowing everyone on campus can make you feel part of a community.
-That isn’t to say that smaller colleges significantly less competitive, but they can be a bit less.
+And on a smaller campus, knowing everyone on campus can make you feel part of a community.
+That isn’t to say that smaller colleges are significantly less competitive, but they can be a bit less.

 Financially, It Makes Better Sense

 Lesser-known colleges typically have lower tuition fees.
 This can be a major factor in your choice of college.
 After 4 years you will graduate with less debt and will on your way to complete financial freedom at least a couple of years before your peers attending more expensive colleges.
-Additionally, finding the best college fit from the get-go reduces the chance of you transferring schools later on, which can rack up cost.
+Additionally, finding the best college fit from the get-go reduces the chance of you transferring schools later on, which can rack up costs.

-During your college search, don’t just scan the top ranked or the most familiar colleges.
+During your college search, don’t just scan the top-ranked or the most familiar colleges.
 Instead, look beyond and learn more about colleges you have never heard of before.
 You’ll be surprised at what you may find.